mypsycho/SwingAppFramework/README.txt

     ...

-Runtime Dependences
-    apache-commons-beanutils 1.8.3
-    apache-commons-loggings 1.1.1

-To be improved:
+* To be improved:
-- Most of comments are obsolete.
+    .
+Most of comments are obsolete.
-- Error management in TaskService (and application in general)
-- Not tested : PagedFrame
+    .
+Error management in TaskService (and application in general) .
+Not tested : PagedFrame
-- Migrate all examples
+    .
+Migrate all examples
-- Improve property syntax to have a better reference mechanism (maybe a reflection call)
-- Need of JUnit
+    .
+Improve property syntax to have a better reference mechanism (maybe a reflection call) .
+Need of more JUnit
-- ...

 The code is organized as a Maven project and it's been built for